carolyntang/Illumio/README.md

 2. open terminal on your laptop
 3. cd to the directory where contains both files
-4. type "python Firewall.py" in the terminal to run the Firewall.py file To change or modify the input rules, just simpliy open the input.csv file and add more rules in the list To test more requests than the given ones in the pdf file, open the Firewall.py file and add fw.accept_packet calls in the end of the file
+4. type "python Firewall.py" in the terminal to run the Firewall.py file To change or modify the input rules, just simply open the input.csv file and add more rules in the list To test more requests than the given ones in the pdf file, open the Firewall.py file and add fw.accept_packet calls in the end of the file

 # Coding/Design decisions made